The Physical Limit of Neural Hypoxia Detection in the Black Sea from Satellite Observations: Materials and Method

 \subsection{Idealized Observation Model}

-To compute the perturbed likelihood score $\nabla_{x(t)} \log p(y \mid x(t))$ in Eq.~\ref{eq-main-posterior-score}, we first need to define the observation process $p(y \mid x)$.
-We define an idealized observation process that captures the essential characteristics of satellite measurements.
-We approximate it as a linear Gaussian forward model, which we define as
+To compute the perturbed likelihood score $\nabla_{x(t)} \log p(y \mid x(t))$ in Eq.~\ref{eq-main-posterior-score}, we use the Moment Matching Posterior Sampling (MMPS) algorithm of \citeA{Rozet2024}.
+However, we first need to define our observation process $p(y \mid x)$.
+We approximate it as a linear Gaussian forward model capturing the essential characteristics of satellite measurements:

-where $A$ is a linear transformation operator that downsamples surface state variables, and $\mu_{S}$ and $\Sigma_{S} = \sigma_{S}^2 \, \mathbb{I}$ are the bias and covariance matrix modeling the satellite observational error.
-The Gaussian form is standard in data assimilation \cite{Evensen2009, Carrassi2017}.
-It is physically motivated by the aggregation of independent instrument errors \cite{Desroziers2005}, and yields an analytically tractable score $\nabla_{x(t)} \log p(y \mid x(t))$ required by our posterior sampling framework.
+where $A$ is a linear operator that maps surface state variables to their respective actual satellite observation resolutions, and $\mu_{S}$ and $\Sigma_{S} = \sigma_{S}^2 \, \mathbb{I}$ are the bias and covariance matrix modeling the satellite observational error.
+The Gaussian form is standard in data assimilation \cite{Evensen2009,Carrassi2017} and physically motivated by the aggregation of independent instrument errors \cite{Desroziers2005}.
 Furthermore, we assume a diagonal $\Sigma_{S}$, as the full error covariance is rarely known in practice or hard to estimate \cite{Bouttier1999}.
 This assumption is conservative: spatially uncorrelated errors carry less information and thus provide a weaker observational constraint.
-Finally, the diagonal entries of $\Sigma_{S}$ are calibrated to match satellite instrument noise levels derived from sensor documentation (see SI Sec.~$5$, Table~S$3$).
+Finally, both $\mu_{S}$ and the diagonal entries of $\Sigma_{S}$ are calibrated from satellite instrument parameters derived from sensor documentation (the list of calibration parameters is available in Table~S$3$).
 We do not use spatial masks to partially hide the surface due to the difficulty of generating patterns that match actual satellite coverage \cite{Dolinar2024}.
+In Fig.~\ref{fig-main-observations}A, we show an example of observations $y$ generated by our idealized observation model.
+Then, in Fig.~\ref{fig-main-observations}B, we show a few posterior ensemble members $x \sim p_\theta(x \mid y, d)$ generated solely from these observations for a subset of the emulated variables at a fixed depth.